World Travel Awards Winner Machu Travel Peru 2025

 Can you buy Machu Picchu tickets the same day?

 Same-day tickets are typically not available for purchase online, as daily capacity is limited.
-While the government may occasionally sell limited in-person tickets in Aguas Calientes, they do not guarantee availability.
+While the government may occasionally sell limited in-person tickets in Aguas Calientes, they do not guarantee ticket availability.
 So, we highly recommend making an advance online purchase and not waiting until you arrive from Cusco to Machu Picchu.

 Are Machu Picchu tickets refundable or transferable?